TBMCPlugins/Movecraft-3/src/main/resources/types/TBMCSpecials/LightAirshipReadMe.txt

-Airship
+LightAirship

 Maximum Allowed Blocks:
-7500
+1000

 Minimum Required Bocks:
-1000
+500

-The next smallest Airship is the LightAirship.
+The next smallest Airship is the BigAirskiff
-The next largest Airship is the BigAirship.
+The next largest Airship is the Airship.

-The Airship is the base model of all "Flying Only" craft.

 The list of allowed blocks is: